ethantkoenig/lotsoffiles2/bible/other/kind.md

 ## Translation Suggestions ##

 * Ways to translate this term could include "type" or "class" or "group" or "animal (plant) group" or "category."
-* The word "species" wouldnot_ be an accurate translation of this term, since "kind" is a more general category, with several species within it.

 ## Bible References: ##